laravel/nova-docs/2.0/resources/validation.md

     ->rules('required', 'max:255'),
 ```

-Of course, if you are leveraging Laravel's support for [validation rule objects](https://laravel.com/docs/validation#using-rule-objects), you may attach those to resources as well:
+If you are leveraging Laravel's support for [validation rule objects](https://laravel.com/docs/validation#using-rule-objects), you may attach those to resources as well:

 ```php
 use App\Rules\ValidState;